 What is Gender affirmation surgery?

-Gender affirmation surgery/gender confirmation surgery/transgender surgery are all terms for a life-changing surgical procedure in which your surgeon changes physical and sexual characteristics.
+Gender affirmation surgery/gender confirmation surgery/transgender surgery are all terms for the surgical procedure in which your surgeon changes your physical characteristics.

 This procedure may help with the treatment of gender dysphoria.
 Gender Dysphoria is a psychological condition in which a person does not identify with the gender they were born.

 There are two main types of top surgery.
-Male to Female (MTF) and Female to Male (FTM).
+Male to Female (MTF) and Female to Male/Nonspecific (FTM/N).
 The surgery either removes breast tissue to make the chest more masculine or involves breast implants and/or tissue to make the chest more feminine.

 Other transgender plastic surgery

-- Top surgery (chest masculinisation surgery), surgeries or chest sculpting with implants (performed by Dr Briggs).
+- Top surgery (chest masculinisation surgery), surgeries or chest shaping with implants (performed by Dr Briggs).

 It is also known as Transgender Breast Augmentation or feminising breast surgery – breast mammoplasty.
 The surgical procedure adds tissue or implants to make a more feminine chest.

-This procedure is for trans women who want to look more feminine and overcome their gender dysphoria by transforming the shape and size of their breasts.
+This procedure is for transgender individual who want to look more feminine and overcome their gender dysphoria by changing the shape and size of their breasts.

 Female to Male top surgery is the reconstructive surgical procedure involving the removal of breast tissue.